 Does trimming or shaving cause your beard to grow back faster?

-The answer is a resounding “no.” Cutting hair does not make it grow back faster, thicker, tougher or darker.
+The answer is a resounding "no." Cutting hair does not make it grow back faster, thicker, tougher, or darker.
 That is a complete myth.
 The only reason to slow down shaving is to save your skin from the ravages of a razor blade.
 Trimming is something you can do daily with virtually no drawbacks.

 Where to Shave Your Beard

 We know how to shave.
 We know how often to shave.
 Where should we do it?
-There’s not a definitive answer, but there does seem to be a consensus.
-When you shave, you want access to running water, a mirror and good lighting.
-You also want to do this where the hairy mess doesn’t ruin your life.
+There's not a definitive answer, but there does seem to be a consensus.
+When you shave, you want access to running water, a mirror, and good lighting.
+You also want to do this where the hairy mess doesn't ruin your life.
 These are the reasons most guys choose the bathroom.

 In fact, we ran a survey on this one.
 It turns out that 73 percent of men shave over the sink.
 That's hardly surprising.
 Still, 17 percent shave in the shower, and 3 percent go to the barber for a professional shave.

 Any of these are viable, but keep a few things in mind.
 The clippings from your beard can and will eventually clog drains.
-If you trim over a newspaper (or a Magic Mat® since nobody actually gets newspapers in print anymore), then you greatly reduce how much hair goes down the drain and you prevent major clogs.
+If you trim over a newspaper (or a Magic Mat® since nobody gets newspapers in print anymore), you greatly reduce how much hair goes down the drain, and prevent major clogs.
 Also, going to the barber every time you need to groom your face gets expensive.
-It makes for a nice treat, but if you aren’t rolling in dough, the DIY approach is probably for the best.
+It makes for a nice treat, but if you aren't rolling in dough, the DIY approach is probably for the best.

 Tips for Shaving Your Beard

 We've covered the basics of shaving.
 Now, we want to get into some best practices that will make everything go a little better.